 19. Access Time: On average, the examinees have 46.64 minute to access the airport with median access time of 40.
 The shortest access time is 4 and the longest access time is 180 minutes.
 75% of the interviewees access to the airport 60 minutes or earlier, and 25% of total have 30 or less minutes to get to the airport.

-II-2: Data - Replacing Average Airfare
+Data Processing - Replacing average airfare

 There were variables we wanted to further evaluate to see if it should be included in our sample data.
 The first variable is ‘Airfare’, where the raw data includes 155 missing fields out of the total 488 fields.
 The missing fields were about 32%of the total fields, and we decided to reconsider this variable by replacing the missing fields with average airfare costs from our reference data.

 Before replacing the average values, we have dropped NA values from ‘Airline’, ‘Departure’, and ‘Destination’ variables, which led to 149 missing values in the ‘Airfare’ variable out of 476 fields.
-After observing our reference data, we have discovered that not all of the average airline costs were provided (ex.
+After observing our reference data, we have discovered that not all the average airline costs were provided (ex.
 Foreign Carriers).
-Although not all of the airline’s average airfares were provided, we were still able to reduce the missing fields by 50%, from 155 to 81.
+Although not all the airline’s average airfares were provided, we were still able to reduce the missing fields by 50%, from 155 to 81.
 We now have 17% of missing fields in the Airfare variable, which we have reduced by half.
-However, we have to be cautious when we are adding average values into the missing fields as this could skew our data.
+However, we must be cautious when we are adding average values into the missing fields as this could skew our data.

 Filling in missing values should be done cautiously, and in order to make sure our data is not skewed, we have carefully observed the histogram of the Airfare variable, comparing before and after average values were replaced.
 We have also compared the descriptive statistics of the Airfare variable, such as mean, standard deviation and the quartiles.
 An ideal result we expected was to obtain distributions that are similar in shape.